TheWalruzz/godot-questify/README.md

 ### Condition Nodes (Condition Node, Any Condition Node, Not Condition Node)

 In order for objectives to work, one or more conditions need to be attached to the objective node.
-Condition nodes use a special type of cdonnection, so you don't have to worry about connecting condition to where you're not supposed to.
+Condition nodes use a special type of connection, so you don't have to worry about connecting them to nodes you're not supposed to.

 By default, ALL the attached conditions need to pass for objective to be completed.
 You can modify this behavior by attaching `Any Condition` node and `Not Condition` node which do exactly what they say on the tin:
 * `Any Condition` will make the condition pass when at least one of the attached conditions is true.